- Book: Snowmen All Year by Caralyn and Mark Buehner (optional)

 - Writing practice page*

-The children will make silly snowmen slip and slide in the snow and say the /s/ sound when they see the letter Ss in words such as snowman, skip, silly, and stand.
+Tell the children that they will make silly snowmen slip and slide in the snow and say the /s/ sound when they see the letter S in words such as snowman, skip, slip, sit, slide, skate, and stand.

 Slide snowmen on snow